Home > News > Innovation is the Key to Global Competitiveness

 Our organised and well-planned methodology of working, stringent quality certifications, more than five decades of association with the channel network and design fraternity, our outstanding product quality and services and not to forget our extensive design range, all these features keep us ahead and leading players in the industry.

 We offer an extensive array of surface solutions under one roof and our supply initiative keeps us ahead of the competition in terms of services.
-Also, our constant endeavour is to maintain a strong connection with our customers in highlighting the new technology or product offerings from Merino.
-One of it is a recently opened Merino Experience Centre which provides aesthetical, technical and commercial exhibition and guidance under one roof.
+Also, our constant endeavour is to maintain a strong connection with our customers by highlighting the new technology or product offerings from Merino.
+One of them is a recently opened Merino Experience Centre which provides aesthetical, technical and commercial exhibitions and guidance under one roof.

 How do you see the façade and fenestration industry evolving over the next five years?

 Façade industry’s biggest challenge lies in making it energy-efficient and environmentally sustainable.
 Merino Armour EWC offers natural insulation, which makes it more environmentally sustainable and commercially viable when it comes to saving energy and cost.
-Design range for finishes is also limitless.
+The design range for finishes is also limitless.